-As of December 31, 2020, MGHC Royal and MRTSI were not yet in commercial operation.
+As of December 31, 2021, MGHC Royal and MRTSI were not yet in commercial operation.

-The Company and its subsidiaries do not hold property subject of any lease arrangement, nor does the Company expect to purchase or sell any equipment within the ensuing twelve (12) months.
+The Parent Company, and its subsidiaries, MGHC Royal and MRTSI, (the "Group") do not hold property subject of any lease arrangement, nor does the Group expect to purchase or sell any equipment within the ensuing twelve (12) months.